Frewacom/pywalfox/README.md

 If the Pywal colors could not be fetched, take a look in the [Troubleshooting](#troubleshooting) section below.

-> **Some users have had issues with getting the addon and daemon to communicate, despite everything seemingly being setup correctly.
-You can currently fix this by installing from pip using `sudo pip install pywalfox`, see [#31](https://github.com/Frewacom/pywalfox/issues/31).**
+> **Some users have had issues with getting the addon and the native messaging application to communicate, despite everything seemingly being setup correctly.
+You can currently fix this by installing from pip with super user privileges, i.e. `sudo pip install pywalfox`, see [#31](https://github.com/Frewacom/pywalfox/issues/31).**

 ## Usage

 ### Updating the theme using the terminal
-If you are using some script for theming your system and do not want to manually refetch your Pywal colors using the Pywalfox settings page, you can trigger an update of the browser theme by running `pywalfox update` in your terminal.
+Run `pywalfox update` in your terminal to trigger an update of the browser theme.
+This allows you to update the browser theme without using the add-on GUI.
+The command can be used to integrate Pywalfox into e.g. system theming scripts.

 ### Customization
 Pywalfox comes with extensive customization options.